Why you need to visit Cannaregio sestieri in Venice

 Oratorio dei Crociferi

 In complete contrast to the ornate glamour of Gesuiti, across the street you would be forgiven for walking past a very basic building known as Oratory of Crociferi.
 It is so plain that people walk past without realising the beautiful artwork that is held inside.
-This is a complete hidden gem in Venice and I am delighted to introduce you to it.
+This is a complete hidden gem in Venice and we are delighted to introduce you to it.

 The oratory was part of a convent, run by an order of nuns dedicated to ministering to soldiers and pilgrims participating in the crusades or travels to the Holy Land.
 It also served as a chapel adjacent to the Hospice for poor women, which is still in exsistence to this day.
 The Oratory is also home to a pictorial cycle of paintings by Jacopo Palma the Younger a late Renaissance artist.
 Painting took place between 1583 and 1592 and tells the story of the Order of the Crociferi from its founding by Pope Anacletus to provide for pilgrims and the sick.
 It is a sight to behold.